 Now I am wondering whether I should frame this poster or wait until I bring it at We're Going Back 2015 and get more autographs on the poster from the rest of the BTTF cast and crew.
 See, I am becoming greedy already :-).

-Diamond Select Toys to release Mr. Fusion prop replica from BTTF
+DST (Diamond Select Toys) is planning to release the Mr. Fusion prop

 I am highly skeptical when it comes to BTTF products from DST, especially after they released their inaccurate Flux Capacitor replica; with its wrong enclosure color being the biggest sore detail.
 Then there is the simple Outatime license plate replica which had inaccurate font and text placement.
 No DMC logo on their DeLorean models which also had wrong side wiring details among other things.
 So beyond their BTTF minimates, I haven't really been happy with their BTTF products.